Geonosis: Housing and technology

 Geonosians live in queen-led hives.
 The hives imitate the contours of the natural landscape, to blend in with the surroundings and protect their inhabitants from rival hives and other external dangers.
 The planet's most important hive is the Stalgasin Hive, which has signed arms agreements with the Trade Federation.
 The Geonosians are major producers of battle droids.
 They have huge, fully automated factories that mass-produce droids.

 Geonosian society practises the death penalty and does not hesitate to put it on show in arenas.
 Those condemned to death who receive the most attention are put face-to-face with creatures alien to Geonosis.
 The largest of these is the Petranaki Arena, where Jedi Obi-Wan Kenobi, Anakin Skywalker, and Senator Padmé Amidala must battle an acklay, a nexu, and a reek.

 Official universe

 Before the Clone Wars

 Several decades before the Battle of Yavin, the Geonosians of the Stalgasin Hive and the Trade Federation reached an agreement to supply the latter with battle droids.
 The droids proved their worth during the Battle of Naboo, when they faced down an army of Gungans.

-A few years later, Geonosis joined the Confederacy of Independent Systems, and its leader, Archduke Poggle the Short, pledged to supply it with a full army of battle droids.
+A few years later, Geonosis joined the Confederacy of Independent Systems, and its leader, Archduke Poggle the Lesser, pledged to supply it with a full army of battle droids.
 The Geonosians also took part in the development of a new weapon capable of destroying planets: the Death Star.